June 13, 2022 / Business

 It’s easy to claim your directory pages – and usually free!

 You don’t have to hunt down every single listing that exists for your business (there are a lot of directory sites) but you should at least try to claim the most popular ones - do your own search and see which review/directory sites come up.
 Generally speaking, these pages are free, although you can choose to advertise on them to promote your business.
-There are services, such as Moz Local or Yext, that allow you to claim and control your business listing on all of the top directories from one dashboard.
+There are services, such as Moz Local, that allow you to claim and control your business listing on all of the top directories from one dashboard.
 These are paid services, but you may find it worthwhile in order to fully interact with all of these directories.
 They’ll tell you which sites your business is currently listed on, what information is listed, and let you correct your information as needed as well as add your business to others.

 Claiming these pages can also help your Google SEO!
 Google likes seeing that your business Name, Address, Phone Number (NAP) is the same across multiple sites.
 If Google has one address, Yelp has another, and another directory has a third – Google won’t like that.